bdorry/nexmo-developer/_documentation/en/voice/voice-api/webhook-reference.md

 2. Attempt two times at the fallback URL
 3. If no success, then the call is terminated

-If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during a call in progress the `event_url` is attempted twice, then:
+If there was a connection closed or reset, timeout or an HTTP status code of `429`, `503` or `504` during a call in progress the `event_url` for events that are expected to return an NCCO (e.g. return for an `input` or `notify` action) is attempted twice, then:

 1. Go to `fallback_answer_url`
 2. Attempt two times at the fallback URL